raquelledianne/Portfolio/README.md

 ## ⚡ Built for Performance.
 Designed for Experience.

-Portfolio OS is a frontend developer portfolio built to simulate a real SaaS product experience.
+A frontend developer portfolio built to simulate a real SaaS product experience.
 It focuses on clean UI, smooth interactions, and scalable React architecture.

 ---